-Johann [Georg] Zimmermann, a single miller, arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard a pink under the command of Lieutenant Moisey Davydov.
+Johann [Georg] Zimmermann, a single miller, arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard the pink Cargo under the command of Lieutenant Moses Davydov.

 He arrived in the Volga German colony of Katharinenstadt on 3 August 1767 and is recorded there on an appendix to the 1767 census of Katharinenstadt in Household No. 2 along with his new wife, Anna Michel and her children Anna Maria (age 4) and Konrad (age 2).